 Mix the ingredients in the bowl with a spoon.

-Blend the resulting dough with a mixer with paddle attachments for 3 minutes.
+Blend the resulting dough with a mixer with paddle attachments for 3 minutes (on low).

-Grease an ovenproof pot with olive oil (25ml) and place dough in the pot with a plastic scraper.
+Grease an ovenproof pot with olive oil (25ml) and transfer the dough to the pot with a plastic scraper.
+(The dough should be sticky.)

 Place the dough in the oven for 30 minutes.